sibaku/sibaku.github.io/_posts/2017-04-08-derivation-view-factor-partially-visible.md

 # Circle segment

-Pretty much all the setup is the same as in the last post, so I will refer to that for more information.
+Pretty much all the setup is the same as in the last post {{ site.baseurl }}{% post_url 2017-04-08-derivation-view-factor-fully-visible %}, so I will refer to that for more information.
 The only difference is the interval over which to integrate.
 Before we had the full circle in $$[0,\pi]$$.
 Now a part is missing.
 The new interval goes up to $$ \pi - \beta$$ and starts at that value in negative $$ -(\pi - \beta) = -\pi + \beta$$.
 One simplification can be done.
 Since the disk is symmetric, we could just integrate over half the disk and double the result.
 Doesn't matter in the end, just a bit less to write.
 We will now compute the values from before with the new bounds.

 $$ \begin{aligned} -\frac{hr\sin \theta}{2\pi(r^2+h^2)}*2 \int_0^{\pi - \beta} \cos \alpha d\alpha &= -\frac{hr\sin \theta}{\pi(r^2+h^2)}\int_0^{\pi - \beta} \cos \alpha d\alpha \\
  &= -\frac{hr\sin \theta}{\pi(r^2+h^2)} (\sin(\pi - \beta) - \sin 0)\\